9 days´round trip in

-Arriving in Florence you are not allowed to drive through the car free Old Town without a special permission.
-Either you arrange this with your hotel or you park your car outside Old Town.
-You will stay here for two nights.
+Arriving in Florence you need a special permission to drive through the car free Old Town.
+You can get a permission through the hotel you choose to stay in or simply park your car outside Old Town.
+You will stay in Florence for two nights.

 Where to stay in Florence: We stayed at a really nice and personal hotel Firenze Number Nine Wellness Hotel.
 From there it is only a few minutes walk to the cathedral Santa Maria del Fiore and Uffizi palace and Gallery.
 The staff at the hotel was very helpful and arranged with a guided tour and recommendations for lunch and dinner.
 The hotel also arranged with a permission to drive through Old Town and valet parking.

 Where to eat in Florence: We had several nice lunches and dinners but it was difficult to find good options for vegetarian.
-Our impression was that there is much focus on meat in the restaurants so we were a bit disappointed.
+Our impression was that there is much focus on meat in this region so we were a bit disappointed.
 Being in Italy and everything.

 We had a great dinner at Ristorante la Giostra which was recommended by the hotel and a lovely Ossobuco at a typical Italian restaurant Vini e Vecchi Sapori which was recommended by our guide.
 We probably would not have chosen Vini e Vecchi Sapori without this recommendation since it almost right beside the cathedral.
 Too good to be true!